- Recommended

 Discover the best of Sirmione — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Sirmione trip today.

-The old town is the heart of Sirmione, with narrow lanes, stone buildings, lakeside corners, and lively atmosphere.
-It is the essential area for first-time visitors.
+The atmospheric old town of narrow lanes, stone buildings, and lakefront corners.
+It is the essential area for first-time visitors and photographers.

 Official public transport app

-Sirmione, Largo Faselo Bitinico (Ufficio Postale) -> Desenzano del Garda-Sirmione Railway Station
+Sirmione, Largo Faselo Bitinico (Ufficio Postale) -> Sirmione Centro

 Find answers to the most common questions about traveling from Milan Bergamo Orio al Serio Airport to Sirmione by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Sirmione, this guide helps you travel smarter and with confidence.